Q: What is Snowball Edge?

 Yes.
 You can run multiple instances on a device as long as the total resources used across all instances on a device is lower than 24 vCPUs and 32GB memory.

-Q: How do I use SBE1 instances on an AWS Snowball Edge cluster?
+Q: How do I use SBE1, SBE-C, and SBE-G instances on an AWS Snowball Edge cluster?

-SBE1 instances can run on each node of an AWS Snowball Edge cluster.
-When you provision an AWS Snowball Edge cluster using the AWS console, you can provide details for instances to run on each node of the cluster, for example, the AMI you want to run, the SBE1 compute instance size you want to use and whether you want them turned on or not by default.
+All the EC2 compatible instances can run on each node of an AWS Snowball Edge cluster.
+When you provision an AWS Snowball Edge cluster using the AWS console, you can provide details for instances to run on each node of the cluster, for example, the AMI you want to run and the instance type and size you want to use.
 Nodes can use the same or different AMIs across each node in a cluster.

 Q: How do I launch an instance manually?